luanripax/oldenburg/README.md

 Inside that bin folder you can find some folders related to all operational systems, just click on the folder for your system.
 You've finally found a "sonar.sh" file (if you're on linux or mac).

-5 - So, now you are able to run the SonarQube server, simply do it by ./sonar.sh start
+5 - So, now you are able to run the SonarQube server, simply do it by:
+./sonar.sh start

 6 - The default link to acces SonarQube server is http://localhost:9000 , if you try to access it, you should see the main page